krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 system, semantics, or timescale.
 Think of it as the generalization of our intuitive revenue example to any arbitrary system of presences.

-Indeed, it forms a foundational conservation law of the presence calculus: the *conservation of mass (contribution)*.
+The presence invariant is a foundational conservation law of the presence
+calculus: the
+*conservation of mass (contribution)*.

-Just as the conservation of energy or mass constrains the evolution of physical systems—regardless of the specific materials or forces involved—the conservation of presence mass constrains how observable activity is distributed over time in a system of presences.
-This conservation law applies to how presence mass is conserved across time.
+Just as the conservation of energy or mass constrains the evolution of physical systems—regardless of the specific materials or forces involved—the conservation of presence mass constrains how observable mass is distributed over time in a system of presences.

+Thus, the conservation of mass plays a role in the presence calculus similar to that of other conservation laws in physics: it constrains the behavior of three key observable, measurable parameters of any system of presences.

 While independent of the semantics of what is being observed, like energy, presence mass can shift, accumulate, or redistribute, but its total balance across presences within a finite time interval remains invariant.

-Thus, the conservation of mass plays a role in the presence calculus similar to that of other conservation laws in physics: it constrains the behavior of three key observable, measurable parameters of any system of presences.

 It is important to note that this makes the "averages" in the presence invariant much more than descriptive statistics.
 While they may be interpreted as such,